PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 Given the minimal contribution of Lost sellers to Olist’s total order value and their inactivity for over a year, focus on active and potential sellers.
 The resources may be better allocated elsewhere to boost retention and engagement with more promising segments.
 Sending low-cost re-engagement emails or small incentives to revive interest, such as offering discounted listing fees, just to keep the door open for possible returns.

+Overall, we hope that these recommendations will help increase the retention rate of Olist's sellers.
+We believe that achieving a stable sellers' retention rate at above 35% for at least 12 months since their first order through Olist should be possible by the end of 2019.